dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 FIRST DIAGRAM HERE.

-I have been educated in a more interactive way where there is a lot of interaction between teams and people representing them.
+I have been educated in a more interactive way where there is a lot of interaction among teams and their representatives.
 The first interactions should be dedicated for that discovery process, consisting mostly of questions and answers about what people do and how they see things.
 The boundaries of communication are a little bit fuzzy and while trying to fulfil the "requirements" of your internal or external clients there is a parallel dialogue going on from which you are trying to get insights on their deeper needs and motivation and similarly them from you.

 SECOND DIAGRAM HERE.